Explore Nearby Nature, and the Books that Enrich Our Lives

 WINTER "LONGER READS" BOOK CLUB

 THE HEARTS OF HORSES a novel by Molly Gloss.
 Saturday, March 21st, 10:30am to 12 noon.
 CROSSINGS: How Road Ecology is Shaping the Future of Our Planet by Ben Goldfarb.
 Saturday, April 18th, 10:30am to 12 noon.
-And STAY TUNED for other upcoming Book Club announcements -- especially for our annual CITY PARKS BOOK CLUB SERIES!
+THE OLD WAYS: A Journey by Foot by Robert Macfarlane.
+Sat.
+May 30th, 10:30am to 12pm And STAY TUNED for other upcoming Book Club announcements -- especially for our annual CITY PARKS BOOK CLUB SERIES!
 For the latest news, be sure to sign up for Habitat Library's Newsletter below.

 NEW: FUNGAL READS BOOK CLUB

 In the past year it's been remarkable how often our Book Club conversations turn to fungi.
 It's time we catch up with all the recent discoveries that are proof there's so much more for us to learn!
 Here's our first three book picks: ENTANGLED LIFE by Merlin Sheldrake, Saturday, May 2nd, 10:30am to 12 noon.
-FEARLESS, SLEEPLESS, DEATHLESS by Maria Pinto, Saturday, May 30th, 10:30am to 12:00 noon.
-FOREST EUPHORIA: The Abounding Queerness of Nature by Patricia Ononiwu Kaishian: Date TBA.
+FEARLESS, SLEEPLESS, DEATHLESS by Maria Pinto Date TBA FOREST EUPHORIA: The Abounding Queerness of Nature by Patricia Ononiwu Kaishian: Date TBA.

 WALK with the Habitat Library